Last updated: October 18th, 2023

 - For something a bit quieter, taste organic wine and stargaze at an observatory with a local guide!
 You’ll be visiting a local winery to drink some wine and have some local cheese.
 After a traditional dinner, you’ll be taken on a magical stargazing experience on the Great Caucasus Mountains.
 This tour includes an overnight stay at a 5-star hotel.

 🎉 With that said, if you’d like to see the biggest local festivity in town, head over to Baku in March for Nowruz!
 Nowruz is the Persian New Year and takes place on March 20th every year.
-If you go during this time, you’ll get to witness how the locals celebrate this traditional holiday, learn more about their culture, and of course, enjoy the great festive vibes!
+If you go during this time, you’ll get to witness how the locals celebrate this traditional holiday and immerse yourself more in local life.

-If you don’t mind the cold, Baku in winter is not a bad idea if you want to check out the city’s festive spirit.
+❄️ If you don’t mind the cold, Baku is also a great winter European destination for festive vibes.
 Fountain Square is especially vibrant during Christmas and New Year, complete with festive lights and a Christmas market.
 3 hours by car from the city would also get you to Shahdag Mountain Resort, where you can enjoy skiing in a winter wonderland!